 The independent claim of this patent, Claim 1, is structured as follows.

+An audio synthesis system (100) capable of controlling the generation speed, comprising: A Text Encoder (110) that takes input in the form of text or phoneme sequences, and outputs text embeddings.
+A Step Encoder (120) that takes the diffusion time step as input and outputs step embeddings to inform the model of which time step it is modeling.
 A Decoder (130) that takes the n-th Gaussian noise as input and, as a condition, receives the text embedding (110) from the Text Encoder and the step embedding (120) from the Step Encoder, thereby producing Gaussian noise corresponding to a specific (n-1)th time step.
+This audio synthesis system enables the control of generation speed. |

 The language of the claim itself is concise, and it includes only essential components required for a diffusion model that can control data generation speed, such as DDIM.
 Taking this into consideration, this patent appears to be a potent one with a broadly drafted scope of rights.
 Therefore, if one intends to utilize technology for synthesizing speech from text in their service, it seems crucial to undertake meticulous design to avoid infringement on this patent.